Algonquin Hotel: Features

+Ground level

 Lobby

 Originally, the front (south) portion of the ground floor contained a lounge with palms and flowers.
 When the hotel opened, the lobby included a barbershop, bar, and newsstand.
 The barbershop was closed during World War I, and the bar and newsstand were both removed in the 1990s.
 The lobby also contains wood paneling and a grandfather clock, which were both part of the original design.
 There was a glazed partition between the waiting area and reception desk.
 To the east of the lounge was a men's smoking room and club.
 These features were removed during several subsequent renovations of the hotel.

 The modern-day lobby includes modern furniture designed in an early 20th-century style, as well as original furniture from the same time period.
 The walls and columns are stained to resemble chocolate-ebony wood.
 The space also contains black-and-white tiled floors, which were installed in 1998 in a vintage style; the floors are covered by imported British rugs.
 The lobby contains an oil painting of several Algonquin Round Table regulars, designed by Natalie Ascencios on the site of a former bar.
-Next to the painting is an imitation round table, for which guests could make reservations.
+Next to the painting is an imitation round table, for which guests can make reservations.
 There is a blue-and-red marble desk with a shelter for the hotel's cat (see Algonquin Hotel) and, near the eastern window, a shelf with a small staircase for the cat.
 Above the reception desk is an artwork composed of salvaged guest books, which was added in 2022.
-There is also a seating area across from the reception desk, where guests could interact with the hotel's cat.
+There is also a seating area across from the reception desk, where guests can pet and play with the hotel's cat.

+The Rose Room and Round Table

 The Rose Room, along with the smaller Oak Room, was part of the hotel's restaurant.
+During the 1920s, prominent intellectuals gathered daily for lunch in the Rose Room, and became known as the Algonquin Round Table.
 The space contained red wallpaper, a red ceiling, and chandeliers with orange velvet tubes.
 The Rose Room was demolished when the lobby was expanded in 1998.
 The Round Table Restaurant was relocated into the Rose Room's former space.